AkshatJain9/Fitomatic/Report.md

   * Tokenizer and Parser
   * Design Patterns

-u7285188, Leon Zolati, I contribute 25% of the code.
+**u7285188, Leon Zolati**, I contribute 25% of the code.
 Here are my contributions:
 * All xml files with the following exceptions (only small alterations made to layout and bugfix):
   * fragment_individual_post.xml
   * fragment_large_post.xml